 Access to campus buildings and grounds is a privilege extended to students, faculty, staff, and authorized guests.
 Nyack College encourages an open environment with limited constraints while still ensuring the reasonable protection of all members of the community.

 The public can attend cultural and recreational events on campus with access limited to the facilities in which these events are held.
-To report any violations of this policy or to report suspicious persons, contact Campus Safety at (845) 222-8812 or x7191 from an on-campus phone.
+To report any violations of this policy or to report suspicious persons, contact Campus Safety as follows:

 Students, faculty and employees have access to academic, recreational and administrative facilities on campus during regular hours of operation.
 All students and employees must obtain a Nyack College ID Card.
 ID cards must be carried at all times while on College property and presented when requested by College authority.
 During non-business hours access to the College facilities is by key, if issued.